 - 57. National and local authorities should consider educating consumers about the hazards of lead, particularly to children; sources of lead; and appropriate practices to reduce lead contamination from food prepared in the home or grown in the garden. - 58.
 Consumers should wash vegetables and fruit thoroughly to remove dust and soil that may contain lead.
 Removing outer leaves from leafy greens and peeling root crops can reduce lead levels.
-Store food and eating/cooking utensils in sealed containers or closed cabinets that protect them from falling dust.
 Washing hands before preparing food will also help remove any lead-contaminated dust or soil from hands. - 59.
+Consumers should store food and eating/cooking utensils in sealed containers or closed cabinets to protect them from falling dust.
 Consumers should avoid storing foods, particularly acidic foods or foods for infants and children, in decorative ceramic ware, lead crystal, or other containers that can leach lead.
 Foods should not be stored in opened lead-soldered cans or stored in reused lead-dyed bags and containers.
 Consumers should avoid frequent use of ceramic mugs when drinking hot beverages such as coffee or tea, unless the mugs are known to have been made with a lead glaze that is properly fired or fired with a non-lead glaze. - 60.
 Where lead in water distribution systems is a problem, consumers should let water run from faucets before use to allow corroded lead from piping to be flushed out of the system, particularly if they are preparing foods for infants or children.
 Hot water from the faucet should not be used for drinking, cooking or food preparation.
 If filters are used, consumers should ensure they are properly installed and replaced regularly according to manufacturer specifications.
 Another option is to use an alternative water source for food preparation. - 61.
 Consumers should be educated about the concerns surrounding geophagia (the practice of consuming clay or soil) that is practiced mainly by children and pregnant and lactating women.
 Various clay products, known by names such as calabash chalk, mabele, sikor, and pimbpa, have been found to contain elevated lead levels.
 Pregnant and lactating women, and children who frequently engage in geophagia, should be discouraged from this practice. - 62.
 Consumers should be educated that foods sold as traditional medicines, including herbs and spices, may be sources of lead exposure. - 63.
-Meat from game killed with lead shot (pellets) or from waterfowl that have ingested lead pellets may be a source of lead exposure.
+Meat from game killed with lead shot (pellets) or from waterfowl that have ingested lead shot may be a source of lead exposure.
 Therefore, children and women of childbearing age should reduce or avoid consumption of game killed with and containing lead shot.
-When hunting game intended for consumption, consider using a rifle or slug shot rather than a shotgun, as this may reduce lead contamination of the meat; although there is the potential for lead bullet fragments to remain in the game meat. - 64.
-National or local authorities should educate people about the potential risks of consuming local specialty foods or collected wild foods (e.g., mushrooms) that could contain elevated lead levels.
+When hunting game intended for consumption, consider using a rifle or using a slug rather than buckshot in a shotgun, as this may reduce lead contamination of the meat; although there is the potential for lead fragments to remain in the game meat.
+Meat containing lead fragments or shot should be excised and discarded. - 64.
+National or local authorities should educate people about the potential risks of consuming local specialty foods or collected wild foods (e.g. mushrooms) that could contain elevated lead levels.